nandap4790/omdb-contact-out/omdb-search-app/README.md

 # How to start the app

-To begin the app, please run: `npm start`
+To begin the app, please run: `npm install && npm start`

 # Run tests